hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ## 1.2.
 Working with Hazelcast Clusters

 Hazelcast Node.js client requires a working Hazelcast cluster to run.
-This cluster handles storage and manipulation of the user data.
+This cluster handles the storage and manipulation of the user data.
 Clients are a way to connect to the Hazelcast cluster and access such data.

 Hazelcast cluster consists of one or more cluster members.
 These members generally run on multiple virtual or physical